 However, constant comparisons can make your current partner feel inadequate and that can sting quite a bit.
 This is particularly important if your spouse has never been married before.
 You don’t want the whole ‘my first marriage his second’ feeling to become a sore point in the relationship.

 2. Take stock of your actions

 If your first marriage hasn’t worked out, you need to introspect.
 Ask yourself, ‘what did I do to contribute to the failure of this relationship’ or ‘what could I have done differently’.
+Chances are, you’d know things about you that you never knew.
+And that would help you in not repeating the same mistakes and improvise on yourself.
 A responsible adult is one who knows how to accept the consequence of their actions and use these life lessons to build a better life.

 It is your moral duty to protect your interests while still learning to be open and vulnerable with your current partner.